 Real Estate Glossary

-There are 33 names in this directory beginning with the letter A.
+There are currently 33 names in this directory beginning with the letter A.

 A provision in a mortgage that gives the lender the right to demand payment of the entire principal balance if a monthly payment is missed.